 Herc of course waded into the water – I swear he’d live in water if I let him!
 As we hiked along the river we found a few outcroppings of rocks that made perfect pit stops for watching the sun rise and enjoying snacks.

-You can follow the trail all the way around the hills back to the Goldfield Ovens, but we just headed back the way we came.
+Once you're at the river by the large main parking lot (tubing drop off), you can continue following the trail all the way around the hills north to the Goldfield Ovens, but we just headed back the way we came.
 It was so lovely that I didn’t mind seeing it all again.